mshodge/youshallnotpassport/Twitter_FAQ.md

 <br>
 <blockquote>
 I'm afraid I don't have any knowledge of what offices the appointments will go online for.
+I produce a weekly newsletter, every Sunday, that will contain the statistics from the previous week: <a href="https://www.getrevue.co/profile/ukpassportcheck">here</a>
 </blockquote>
 <br><br>
 </details>